Download: Google Play | Nintendo (US) | Nintendo (UK)

 - Level grinding is required to defeat the final boss, and ESPECIALLY required for the optional superboss

-- Requires two playthroughs to earn all the endings
+- Requires two playthroughs to earn the True Ending

 A decent game, could have been much better.